hashicorp/terraform-provider-google/docs/r/app_engine_application.html.markdown

 Allows creation and management of an App Engine application.

 ~> App Engine applications cannot be deleted once they're created; you have to delete the entire project to delete the application.
-Terraform will force you to set the `ack_delete_noop` field to `true` to acknowledge this limitation before you can successfully delete an App Engine application.
-There's no harm in leaving the `ack_delete_noop` field set to true at all times.
+Terraform will report the application has been successfully deleted; this is a limitation of Terraform, and will go away in the future.
+   Terraform is not able to delete App Engine applications.

 ## Example Usage